nickserv/danamccurdy.com/_posts/2016-07-27-the-cause-and-the-solution.md

 ---
-title: the cause and the solution
+title: The cause and the solution
 category: life
 ---